gravitational/teleport/rfd/00XY-session-locking.md

     // In remote clusters, this constraint is evaluated before translating to local roles. string Role;

-    // Cluster specifies the name of a leaf Teleport cluster.
-    // This prevents the root cluster's users from connecting to nodes in the leaf cluster
-    // but does not prevent the leaf cluster from heartbeating back to the root cluster. string Cluster;

     // Login specifies the name of a local UNIX user. string Login;

     // Node specifies the name or UUID of a node.
-    // A matching node is also unregistered and prevented from registering. string Node;
+    // A matching node is also prevented from heartbeating to the auth server. string Node;

     // MFADevice specifies the ID of an MFA device recorded in a user certificate.